DiodDan/Database-Design-Project/README.md

 # Database Structure Summary
+Marketplace was chosen as the business for which the database is being designed.
 The database consists of several tables, each representing a different entity.

 1. ### [Customers](#Customers): Stores information about the customers.